-The 60s was a tumultuous era, a time of incredible societal change: the civil rights movement, the Vietnam War, dress, cars, the assassination of John F. Kennedy and — how could we forget? — drugs and music.
+The 60s was a tumultuous era, a time of incredible societal change: the civil rights movement, the Vietnam War, dress, cars, the assassination of US President John F. Kennedy and — how could we forget? — drugs and music.
 It was the decade that changed everything.

 The setting for this post is a small radio station in a small town in a small province in Eastern Canada.
-However, the station had a huge impact on my life, and I’d like to share why.
+The station had a huge impact on my life, and I’d like to share why …

 “Most things are forgotten over time.
 We’re so caught up in our everyday lives that events of the past are no longer in orbit around our minds.
 But still, no matter how much time passes, there are some things we can never rub away.
 They remain with us forever, like a touchstone.” — Haruki Murakami, from Kafka on the Shore.